widelang/draft/README.md

 }
 ```

-Enums are closely related to Enums, with the main difference that enums enclose their constants with `</>` and can have Generics in their name and Functions to behave on selection.
+Constants are closely related to Enums, with the main difference that enums enclose their constants with `</>` and can have Generics in their name and Functions to behave on selection.

 Take a look at Enums section later, but the most comparison that we can make now may be overhead, so just abstract the concepts until you reach Enums.